Silent Running Mode

 - Futurama: "Nobody make a smell!"

-- In the Fallout series of games there is a perk named silent running that takes the phrase much more literally.
+- In the Fallout series of games, the Silent Running perk takes the phrase much more literally.
+You can run silently.

 - Included in the Silent Hunter Series, and frequently necessary for survival.